top of page

 5. Seek Out Personal & Professional Support

-Invest in education and become a part of a community, like WYWTF.
+Invest in education and become a part of a community.
 Find accountability partners, including other moms who understand your journey.
 Consider hiring support for household tasks, grocery shopping, or meal prep.
 Also, invest in business coaching as soon as you can.

 Investing in support, both personal and professional, helps maintain balance and prevent burnout.
 It’s SO hard to justify the expense when you’re building a business, but you want to build a business that will last instead of one that will fizzle out.